Mafa people

-The Mafa, natively called Mofa, is an ethnic group localized in northern Cameroon and Nigeria with smaller populations in other African countries including Mali, Chad, Sudan, Burkina Faso and Sierra Leone.
+The Mafa, natively called Mofa, is an ethnic group localized in northern Cameroon and Nigeria.

 History

 The Mafahay, a Mafa tribe, migrated from Roua and Sulede (which is west of Durum, Mofu proper), towards the northwest.
 The Bulahay tribe, meanwhile, migrated to the west, alongside the southern borders of the present Mafa territory.
 Eventually they also migrated northwards where the two tribes gradually intermixed, becoming the present-day Mafa.